Current Announcements

 The Press Release from Shepherd’s Centers of America can be viewed here: Jayne Young_SCNOVA DOS Award Honoree.

 Our exceptional team of volunteers are extremely important to SCNOVA’s ability to provide our services to seniors.
-Jayne exemplifies the selfless and compassionate service rendered by all our SCNOVA volunteers, and affirms the worth of the work we do for those we serve.
+Jayne exemplifies the selfless and compassionate service rendered by all our SCNOVA volunteers and affirms the worth of the work we do for those we serve.
 We are proud that she earned this recognition.
 We encourage you to send your congratulations to her as well.

 (Oct 2022) In Memory of Bill Kirby